-31. When considering a same or similar work programme when the original work programme was to drill a well, the OGA understands a same or similar work programme to be one of the following:
+33. When considering a same or similar work programme when the original work programme was to drill a well, the OGA understands a same or similar work programme to be one of the following:

-- a well with the same or similar objectives on the same Licence; - a well with the same or similar objectives on another Licence held by the Licensee; - a well with the same or similar objectives in relevant UK waters not licensed by the Licensee.
+- a well with the same or similar objectives on the same Licence; - a well with the same or similar objectives on another Licence held by the Licensee; - a well with the same or similar objectives in relevant UK waters not licensed by the Licensee; - a well with the same or similar objectives on a Carbon Storage and Appraisal Licence held (or not held) by the Licensee.